costajob/costajob.github.io/_posts/thoughts/2020-03-13-perspectives.md

 We'll return trusting each other, crowding parks on a sunny day, buying new shiny cars to create traffic jams with.
 Our economy will flourish again.

-We'll also keep ignoring the ones that never cared about this virus, not because they are irresponsible or crazy, simply because they can't.
+We'll also keep ignoring the ones that never cared about this virus, not because they are irresponsible or crazy, but simply because they can't.

 At the end, it's just a matter of perspectives.